 Career and Service at BYU

 In the years which followed, he became one of the foremost band directors in the area, and was noted as a capable national band adjudicator.
-He gave profession service to Provo, both as an instructor of individuals and as a teacher and leader of ensemble groups.
-He was named assistant professor of music at BYU in 1920, advancing to associate professor in 1924 and full professor in 1938.
+He gave professional service to Provo, both as an instructor of individuals and as a teacher and leader of ensemble groups.
+He was named Assistant Professor of music at BYU in 1920, advancing to Associate Professor in 1924 and full Professor in 1938.
 He was awarded the title professor emeritus in 1943.